 If you are a student, your college may also offer a student emergency fund to help with sudden financial hardships.
 Many employers also have programs to help with financial assistance, including donating vacation time to co-workers when they need to tend to a sick family member.

-It's a good idea to not rely on these options as your only emergency fund plan, but knowing there are additional possibilities may help when an exceptional emergency situation arises.
+It's a good idea not to rely on these options as your only emergency fund plan, but knowing there are additional possibilities may help when an exceptional emergency situation arises.

 Another smart way to build an emergency fund for medical expenses is to contribute to your health savings account, or HSA.
 The funds can be deposited pre-tax when used for medical-related expenses.
 If your insurance is provided by your employer, they may also contribute to your HSA and increase your medical emergency fund.